ikkez/F3-PhpStorm-Snippets/README.md

 * select F3 Scheme
 * apply

-when you now user your Menu > Code > Reformat Code, it should be all formatted in decent F3 style, oh yeah ;)
+when you now use your Menu > Code > Reformat Code, it should be all formatted in decent F3 style, oh yeah ;)

 ## Live-Template